htmxify/htmxify/README.md

 Add the necessary attributes listed in [the docs](https://htmxify.com).

 ## License
-The `htmxify.min.js` file contains source code from Handlebars (with the appropriate MIT copyright notice).
 All code in this repository is also under the MIT license.